aserg-ufmg/micro-bookstore/README.md

     <img width="70%" src="https://user-images.githubusercontent.com/7620947/108454750-bc2b4c80-724b-11eb-82e5-717b8b5c5a88.png" />
 </p>

-We chose gRPC for the back-end because it performs better than REST.
+We chose gRPC for the back-end because it can offer better performance than REST in many scenarios.
 Specifically, gRPC is based on the concept of Remote Procedure Call (RPC).
 The idea is simple: in distributed applications using gRPC, a client can call functions implemented in other processes transparently,